EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-modify-data-in-a-multi-index-table.md

 ## Overview

-This guide provides instructions on how to modify data in a multi-index table.
+This guide provides instructions to modify data in a multi-index table.

 ## Reference